Mission Statement of Manhattan Christian College

 - Renewal Procedure: May be made in person, by phone [(785) 539-3571, ext.
 110], or by accessing the patron's personal account on the catalog web site

 - The title, author, and bar code number of the book are required.

 - MAIN books may be renewed for two weeks, while items that are normally checked out for 7 days (commentaries, DVDs, etc.) may be renewed for three days.

 All library materials used within the library must be counted for circulation statistics.
 Please do not reshelve library books, periodicals, audios, videos, DVDs, etc. Take them to the Circulation Desk.

 Public access computers are located on the 3rd Floor.
-All public computers are connected to a laser printer; cost is 10¢/page.
+All public computers are connected to a laser printer that prints black & white copies; cost is 5¢/page.
 Please put your money in the box next to the printer when you pick up your pages (NO IOUs).

 Items on the Library Computers:

 - Microsoft Office 2015 (Word, Access, Excel, & PowerPoint)